hamburgcodingschool/javascript-for-web-2020-09/PROJECT.md

 * Show it as one of the information in your travel location
 * Dependent on the weather, you could show different icons

-### Optional: Integrate your destinations on a map
+### Optional: Show a map with its location on a map
 So far, we have not played around with embedding a Google Map.
 If you want to, feel free to play around with the [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview) and how to integrate it in your app.
+You could then show the travel location on a map for every travel location.

+### Optional: Integrate your destinations on a map
+* Show a map with all travel locations on a map

 ## General information
 * You can work Jonas for help anytime